Mike Clevinger strikes out 12 as Indians beat Tigers 7-2

+CLEVELAND (AP) — Mike Clevinger wanted to make the most of his strict pitch count as the strikeouts piled up.

-CLEVELAND (AP) — Mike Clevinger matched his career high with 12 strikeouts in six innings, Oscar Mercado drove in two runs and the Cleveland Indians beat the Detroit Tigers 7-2 on Wednesday night.
+Clevinger matched his career high with 12 strikeouts and 100 pitches over six innings, as the Cleveland Indians continued their dominance of the Detroit Tigers with a 7-2 win on Wednesday night.

-Clevinger (3-2) struck out the side in the first two innings and had nine strikeouts through four — one against each batter in Detroit’s lineup.
-The right-hander was lifted after 100 pitches and allowing one run on six hits in his third double-digit strikeout performance of the season.
+The right-hander struck out the side in the first two innings and had nine strikeouts through four — one against each batter in Detroit’s lineup — in his fourth start since returning from a sprained left ankle suffered on June 17 at Texas.

+“I know we had to see how I bounce back and how the ankle recovers, but hopefully tonight was the last time they cut me off at 100,” Clevinger said, smiling.

+“When I looked up and saw I was at 60 pitches through three, I’m like, ‘OK, I need to get more efficient.’
+But I think the reins will be loose from here on out.”

-Cleveland moved within four games of AL Central-leading Minnesota.
-It’s the closest the Indians have been to first place since May 14.
+The Indians moved within four games of AL Central-leading Minnesota, the closest they have been to first place since May 14.
 Cleveland has won 10 straight over the Tigers and leads the season series 11-1.

+Clevinger (3-2) allowed one run on six hits in his third double-digit strikeout game of 2019, coaxing the Tigers into a career-high 23 swings-and-misses.
+He has been spectacular over the last three outings, going 2-0 with a 1.06 ERA and 27 strikeouts in 17 innings.

+“A lot of deep counts are going to come with as many strikeouts as he had, but I thought his stuff was tremendous,” Indians manager Terry Francona said.
+“I think he’s getting to the point where the game is going to dictate when he comes out.”

-Mercado, who leads AL rookies with a .286 batting average, gave Cleveland a 2-0 lead in the third with a double that scored Mike Freeman and Tyler Naquin.
+Oscar Mercado, who leads AL rookies with a .286 batting average, had a two-run double and José Ramírez went 3 for 4 and scored twice for Cleveland.
+Mike Freeman added two hits, including a two-out bunt single in the seventh that scored Ramirez and extended the lead to 3-1.

-Nicholas Castellanos scored on an RBI single by Jeimer Candelario to pull Detroit within 2-1 in the sixth.

-José Ramírez doubled to lead off the seventh inning, chasing Tigers starter Spencer Turnbull (3-9).
-With two out, Freeman beat out a bunt single and Ramírez, who had stolen third, scored to make it 3-1 Cleveland.

-After Castellanos hit a solo homer in the top of the eighth, the Indians broke the game open with four runs in the bottom of the inning.
+After Nicholas Castellanos hit a solo homer in the top of the eighth, the Indians broke the game open with four runs in the bottom-half off reliever Joe Jimenez.
 Pinch-hitter Greg Allen doubled home a pair, All-Star Francisco Lindor homered and Jason Kipnis had an RBI single.

-Nick Wittgren worked the final 1 2/3 innings to pick up his second save.
+Nick Wittgren worked the final 1 2/3 innings to pick up his second save, putting Cleveland on the verge of sweeping the four-game series.
+The Tigers have lost eight of their last nine games and are 4-23 since June 13.

-Turnbull lost to the Indians for the fourth time in four starts this season.
+Detroit starter Spencer Turnbull (3-9) fell to the Indians for the fourth time in four starts this season.
 The right-hander pitched six-plus innings, giving up three runs with three strikeouts.

-Detroit has lost 23 of 27 games and has not recorded back-to-back wins since May 28-31.
+“Spencer did great and gave us a great opportunity to win,” Tigers manager Ron Gardenhire said.
+“His stuff was good against a good hitting team over there.
+All you ask of a starting pitcher is to give you a chance, and he did a nice job.”

 PROGRESS